luca-demma/Text-Mining-Project/README.md

 # How to run the code
 The code expects as input pre-cleaned files following the Step 0 steps in a folder specified in `RESOURCE_PATH` variable for the `extractor.py` file and `DIRS_BASE_PATH` for the `english.py` file.

-After this pre-configuration the code can be launched executing the script `RUN_FULL_PIPELINE.py` that executes the steps from 1 to 5.
+After this pre-configuration the code can be launched by executing the script `RUN_FULL_PIPELINE.py` that executes the steps from 1 to 5.

 **Sometimes the complete script can fail especially after the last call of ner.py file.
 If this happens the file contains the name of the scripts to be launched in the correct order**